 Fraud is any behaviour by which a person intends to gain a dishonest advantage over another.
-Corporate fraud refers to those cases in which a company or organisation is involved.
+Corporate fraud investigations refers to those cases in which a company or organisation is involved.

 The detection of corporate fraud usually arises from an internal audit finding, anonymous tip off, suspicion, complaint, whistle-blower or allegation.
 In our experience, suspicions of fraud are normally well founded, irrespective of the source.

-If a suspicion of fraud has arisen we trust our clients’ instincts and consult with them to develop the next course of action.
+If a suspicion of corporate fraud has arisen we trust our clients’ instincts and consult with them to develop the next course of action.
 We help them analyse the evidence and circumstances surrounding the suspicion and set out clear objectives in an investigation plan.

 Whatever the investigation, each case must begin with the intention and preparation that it could end in litigation.

 Contact us immediately if you have a suspicion of fraud.
 The integrity and continuity of evidence must be preserved in a secure manner.

 TenIntelligence provides clients with investigative services; helping them:

 - determine the finer details of the suspected fraud, look to identify those involved and understand the mechanics of the fraud

 - perform thorough investigations, both in the interest of the victim and to clear innocent people under suspicion